ALOK-MANOJ-KUJUR/Modal-Window/README.md

 # Modal-Window

-This is a demonstration of a small popup window HTML, CSS, DOM and JavaScript.
+This is a demonstration of a small popup window using HTML, CSS, DOM and JavaScript.